Related Events

 The American College of Trial Lawyers will lead a full-day, interactive trial skills training on Thursday, April 3rd.
 The goal of this session is to help lawyers learn and sharpen the skills they need to try a case.
 The topics will include case theme development, opening statements, direct examination of witnesses, cross examination of witnesses, unique issues concerning expert witnesses (as compared with lay witnesses), introduction and use of physical evidence, and closing arguments.

-This training is free-of-charge for conference-registered litigators, though an additional hotel night will be required; participants will need to arrive in Seattle no later than the evening of Wednesday, April 2nd, as the workshop will begin at 9 am on Thursday, April 3rd.
+This training is free-of-charge for conference-registered litigators, though an additional hotel night will be required; participants will need to arrive in Seattle no later than the evening of Wednesday, April 2nd, as the workshop will begin at 8:30 am on Thursday, April 3rd (breakfast will be served at 8:30 am, and programming will start promptly at 9:00 am).
 Reserving and paying for the additional night at the hotel is the responsibility of the attendee OR their organization.
 Advance registration is required.
 Those who are interested in attending this training can sign up through the conference registration form.
 For those who would like to attend and already registered for the conference but did not sign up for this training at that time, please email eventsupport@metroconnections.com.

 BIPOC Innocence Network Organization Staff Leadership Retreat